the-isf-academy/project-game-sonic/assessment.md

 was useful as we were able to develop our game further with their constructive feedback*

-*(Copy and paste lines above if you have more piecces of evidence to provide).*
 ### Grade
 We think that we should get a 7 on this strand, as we have provided multiple pieces of evidence which showed us fulfilling this criteria.